 Backup, backup, backup – and backup

-Well, a vulnerability first uncovered by the National Security Agency and then released by hackers on the internet is now being used in one of the most prolific cyberattacks ever around the globe.
+As an example of the importance of backups, a vulnerability first uncovered by the National Security Agency and then released by hackers on the internet is just one of many RansomWare attacks and is now being used in one of the most prolific cyberattacks ever launched around the globe.

 It’s called WannaCry, and it’s brought computer systems from Russia to China to the UK and the US to their knees, locking people out of their data and demanding they pay a ransom or lose everything.
 So far, more than 200,000 computers in 150 countries have been affected, with victims including hospitals, banks, telecommunications companies and warehouses.

-Should you be infected with any ransomware, you are faced with 2 choices: pay the ransom or restore from backups.
+Should you be infected with any ransomware, you are faced with 2 choices: pay the ransom and hope or restore from backups.

 I know which I’d rather do.